-4.4 Construction of Water Supply Well After Issuance of Permit date shall be not more than one year after the date of approval, unless it is clearly demonstrated in the application that one year is an insufficient period of time for such construction.
+4.4 Construction of Water Supply Well After Issuance of Permit

+When any permit is approved by the District, the applicant shall commence construction as soon as possible after the date of approval and shall complete the construction and equip the water supply well prior to the date specified in the conditions of approval, which date shall be not more than one year after the date of approval, unless it is clearly demonstrated in the application that one year is an insufficient period of time for such construction.
 If the applicant fails to complete the project under the terms of the permit, the District may withdraw the permit.